OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 It states that we have not declared a namespace array, so lets declare this.

-Next pages have a special asynchronous function called `getInitialProps` - this means any data required for the page to be rendered can be prefetched, meaning on SSR you send all required data to the client - this also includes translations.
+Next pages have a function for fetching data on the server called `getInitialProps` - this means any data required for the page to be rendered can be pre-fetched so you can send required data to the client on the initial page render - this includes translations.

-We must declare which translation JSON files for the page, and all sub-components (this will be important later), on the page level `getInitialProps`.
+We must declare which translation JSON files are required for the page, and also, all of it's sub-components (this will be important later), so, on the page level `getInitialProps`.
 Under our HomePage component let's add:

 ```
 HomePage.getInitialProps = () => {